Constructing Highly Symmetric Compact Manifolds and Algebraic Varieties: Compact manifolds and

 In this case, the induced map gives an isomorphism

 of the rational cohomology groups for any $k\in \N$. \end{thm} \begin{proof} Endow $M$ with the discrete topology.
 Then $M$ is a compact Lie group, and $\tau$ gives a smooth action.
-Consequently, $\tau$ is proper by \cite[Corollary 21.6.]{lee2012smoothmanifolds}, so \cite[Theorem 21.13]{lee2012smoothmanifolds} and gives the statement on the smooth structure and the covering map.
-Free actions are faithful, so each orbit has cardinality $|M|$, hence the number of sheets is uniformly $|M|$.
-The complex case follows from \cite[Corollary~A.7]{ComplexAbelianVarieties}
+Consequently, $\tau$ is proper by \cite[Corollary 21.6.]{lee2012smoothmanifolds}, so \cite[Theorem 21.13]{lee2012smoothmanifolds} gives the statement on the smooth structure and the covering map.
+All stabilisers of free actions are trivial, hence every orbit has cardinality $|M|$ by the orbit–stabilizer theorem, hence the number of sheets is uniformly $|M|$.
+For the dimension, note that $\dim_\R(X/\tau) = \dim_\R(X)-\dim_\R(M) = \dim_\R(X)$ by \cite[Theorem 21.10]{lee2012smoothmanifolds}.
+The complex case follows from \cite[Corollary~A.7]{ComplexAbelianVarieties}.